Feline Immunodeficiency Virus (FIV): Symptoms, Diagnosis, and Treatment

 FIV positive cats exist around the globe.
 The virus was identified in the late 1980s by Niels Pederson and Janet Yamamoto.
 Research suggests that the origins of the virus are linked to African felines.

 The virus is relatively rare and is only found in approximately 1-5% of cats around the world.
-Cats who live outdoors or are involved in aggressive behaviors are at a higher risk of exposure.
+Non infected cats who live outdoors or are involved in aggressive behaviors are at a higher risk of exposure.

-What Are the Symptoms of Feline Immunodeficiency Virus?
+What Are the Symptoms of FIV in Cats?

-It is usually difficult to identify the virus in a cat by its symptoms alone.
+It is usually difficult to identify the FIV virus in a cat by its symptoms alone.
 Symptoms might not emerge for several years.
-The virus weakens the immune response over time, eventually leading to complications and increasing the likelihood of other diseases.
+The FIV virus weakens the immune system response over time, eventually leading to complications and increasing the likelihood of other diseases.

-If an FIV positive cat does start to present symptoms, they may include the following:
+If an FIV positive cat does start to present clinical signs, signs of illness may include the following:

 Enlargement of the lymph nodes

 The virus reproduces in and spreads to the lymph nodes throughout the body.
 This causes them to increase in size.
 This may be temporary or last for some time.